viamrobotics/docs/docs/extend/modular-resources/configure.md

 ## Add a module from the Viam Registry

-The Viam Registry is a central repository of modules from both Viam and the robotics community that simplifies extending Viam's capabilities on your robot.
+The Viam Registry is a central repository of modules from both Viam and the robotics community that allows you to easily extend Viam's capabilities on your robot.

 To add a module from the Viam Registry to your robot: